S2R2I-LIFE/still-lost-in-the-middle/README.md

 >   **Models**- Gemma3 and Mistral were able to respond without thinking tokens, reasoning models such as Qwen3.5 scored 3/2655 on the pilot and were excluded.

-## 🔬 About This Replication
+## About This Replication

-This work extends the original ["Lost in the Middle: How Language Models Use Long Contexts"](https://arxiv.org/abs/2307.03172) (Liu et al., 2023) research by:

-- **Testing modern 2024 models**: gemma3:4b, mistral-small:22b, gemma3:27b
+This work extends the original ["Lost in the Middle: How Language Models Use Long Contexts"](https://arxiv.org/abs/2307.03172) (Liu et al., 2023) research by testing modern 2024 models (gemma3:4b, mistral-small:22b, gemma3:27b) using local inference via Ollama.
+The study compares architectures (Gemma's interleaved local/global attention vs Mistral's standard attention) and replicates the multi-document QA experiments with 10-document position bias tests.
-- **Using local inference**: All experiments run via Ollama (no API costs)
-- **Comparing architectures**: Gemma's interleaved local/global attention vs Mistral's standard attention
-- **Full replication**: Multi-document QA with 10-document position bias experiments

-### Key Findings ✨
+### Key Findings

-**🎯 Main Discovery**: The U-shaped curve is **GONE!** Modern 2024 models no longer exhibit the classic position bias pattern from 2023.
+Main Discovery: The U-shaped curve is eliminated.
+Modern 2024 models no longer exhibit the classic position bias pattern from 2023.

 **Oracle Performance** (Upper Bound - Single Gold Document):
 - gemma3:27b: **90.02%** accuracy (2,389/2,655 correct)